malikmateen917/animation-icons/README.md

-# animation-icons
+# animation-icons.
-# animation icon is most expensive and hover
+# animation icon is most expensive and hover.
-# the icons is social icons
+# the icons is social icons.
-# follow my github id "https://github.com/malikmateen917"
+# follow my github id "https://github.com/malikmateen917".
-# thanks for every one
+# thanks for every one.